siderolabs/talos/website/content/v1.9/kubernetes-guides/configuration/kubeprism.md

 ---

-Kubernetes pods running in CNI mode can use the `kubernetes.default.svc` service endpoint to access the Kubernetes API server, while pods running in host networking mode can only use the external cluster endpoint to access the Kubernetes API server.
+Kubernetes pods running in CNI mode can use the `kubernetes.default.svc` service endpoint to access the Kubernetes API server, however pods running in host networking mode can only use the external cluster endpoint to access the Kubernetes API server.

-Kubernetes controlplane components run in host networking mode, and it is critical for them to be able to access the Kubernetes API server, same as CNI components (when CNI requires access to Kubernetes API).
+Because Kubernetes controlplane and CNI components run in host networking mode, they can only use the external cluster endpoint to access the Kubernetes API server.

-The external cluster endpoint might be unavailable due to misconfiguration or network issues, or it might have higher latency than the internal endpoint.
-A failure to access the Kubernetes API server might cause a series of issues in the cluster: pods are not scheduled, service IPs stop working, etc.
+If the external cluster endpoint is unavailable (due to misconfiguration, network issues, etc), this will cause issues in the cluster: pods will not be scheduled, service IPs stop working, etc.

-KubePrism feature solves this problem by enabling in-cluster highly-available controlplane endpoint on every node in the cluster.
+KubePrism solves this problem by enabling an in-cluster highly-available controlplane endpoint on every node in the cluster.

 ## Video Walkthrough